What is cervical cancer?

 Screening for cervical cancer

-Cervical cancer screening (Ontario Health, Cancer Care Ontario) can detect early cell changes on the cervix caused by persistent human papillomavirus (HPV) infection.
+Cervical cancer screening (Ontario Health, Cancer Care Ontario) can detect early cell changes to the cervix caused by persistent human papillomavirus (HPV) infection.
 These changes often do not cause any symptoms, but, if left untreated, can progress to cancer.

 A Pap test is the test used to screen for cervical cancer in Ontario.
 It is a quick and simple test done in a health care provider’s office.
 Cells are taken from the cervix and sent to a lab for examining.
 If your results are abnormal, you will be contacted by your health care provider.
 You will also receive a letter from the Ontario Cervical Screening Program (OCSP) (Ontario Health, Cancer Care Ontario) telling you if your test result is normal or abnormal.